openebs-archive/openebs-docs/docs/operations.md

-- Mount the above PVC in an application yaml to browse the data from the clone
+- Mount the above PVC in an application YAML to browse the data from the clone

 <br><br>

 ### Deleting a cStor Snapshot

-Delete the snapshot using the kubectl command and the same yaml spacification that was to create the snapshot
+Delete the snapshot using the kubectl command and the same YAML specification that was to create the snapshot

 ```
 kubectl delete -f snapshot.yaml -n <namespace>